 Remaining on the to-do list are:

 - routing and mounting the Status LED and pushbutton to the cabinet front panel

 building and testing theLED panel (threshold detector) circuit [Built, tested, but undocumented ─ as yet]

 Of note - the cabinet is a Silvertone Model 1955 (c.
 1936).
 Silvertone was the Sears store brand for their radios and, later, TVs and other home entertainment electronics.
 Here is a picture I found of one that's survived.
 They're 18 inches tall (2,160 cu. in.)

-Here's the threshold detector ─
+Here's the first version of the threshold detector ─